U.S. casts action in Syria as moral imperative but sets no timetable

 "So the primary question is really no longer, What do we know?
 The question is, What are we - we collectively - what are we in the world gonna do about it?"
 Kerry said.

-The report said the rockets that carried chemical weapons in the attack last week were launched from Syrian government-controlled areas and landed in neighbourhoods that are contested or controlled by rebels.
+The report said the rockets that carried chemical weapons in the attack last week were launched from Syrian government-controlled areas and landed in neighborhoods that are contested or controlled by rebels.

 The report said that intercepted communications indicated that Syrian government personnel were told to prepare for the attack by putting on gas masks and taking other precautions normally associated with chemical weapons.